ek68794998/annotation-counter/README.md

 This little JavaScript file can work in a Chrome (or FireFox, presumably) extension and tell you, without opening the annotations view, whether you have already annotated a video.
 It provides a count of annotations that have links, or a count of end screen objects, in the menu itself.

+# Installation
+## Chrome
+I use [Custom JavaScript for websites](https://chrome.google.com/webstore/detail/custom-javascript-for-web/poakhlngfciodnhlhhgnaaelnpjljija), and added this script for all of `https://www.youtube.com`.
+If you use this, you do not need to include jQuery, as YouTube already includes it.

+## Other
+I don't know!
+Something that lets you execute arbitrary JavaScript on webpages with a specific domain.

 # Examples
 !["Annotations (5)"](http://i.imgur.com/SJB4tCm.png)
 !["End Screen Links (3)"](http://i.imgur.com/xWrdQXC.png)